mrhalleg/HallegsCommandHandler/README.md

  - permission: the mehtod can only be accesed by players that have this permission.
 If it contains a empty String anyone can acces this mehtod.
 By default there is no permission set.

  # 4 - Converter
 Converters are manly used to convert user input(Strings) to the correct datatype for the command mehtod.
-They also handle tap completion and tips when a invalid dommand was issued.
+They also handle tap completion and tips when a invalid command was issued.

 # 4.1 - Default Converter
 By Default these Datatypes can be converted: